Xinan15/Python--Weather-API/README.md

+# Python Weather API
-# A REST API built with Python and Flask to serve historical weather data for various cities.
+A REST API built with Python and Flask to serve historical weather data for various cities.